Qusaiq/Reading-Notes-1/README.md

 # Lab-02a
 ## About me:
-###### I am Mohammad Alswaiti I graduated as a civil engineer from Turkey
-my goal is to work in one of the leading IT engineering companies.
+###### I am Mohammad Alswaiti I graduated as a civil engineer from Turkey.
+My goal is to work in one of the leading IT engineering companies.

 **GitHub prof https://github.com/MohammadAlswaiti**